switer/superdaemon/README.md

-# node-supervisor
+# superdaemon

-A little supervisor script for nodejs.
-It runs your program, and watches for code changes, so you can have hot-code reloading-ish behavior, without worrying about memory leaks and making sure you clean up all the inter-module references, and without a whole new `require` system.
+Superdaemon is base on [node-supervisor](https://github.com/isaacs/node-supervisor), but it support running multiple bin in the same time.

-## node-supervisor -?
+## superdaemon -?

-    Node Supervisor is used to restart programs when they crash.
+    Node Superdaemon is used to restart programs when they crash.
     It can also be used to restart programs when a *.js file changes.

     Usage:
-      supervisor [options] <program>
+      superdaemon [options] <program>
-      supervisor [options] -- <program> [args ...]
+      superdaemon [options] -- <program> [args ...]

     Required:
       <program>